neuralchen/SimSwap/README.md

 **`2021-08-17`**: We have updated the [Preparation](./docs/guidance/preparation.md), The main change is that the gpu version of onnx is now installed by default, Now the time to process a video is greatly reduced.

 **`2021-07-19`**: ***Obvious border abruptness has been resolved***.
 We add the ability to using mask and upgrade the old algorithm for better visual effect, please go to [Inference for image or video face swapping](./docs/guidance/usage.md) for details.
 Please don’t forget to go to [Preparation](./docs/guidance/preparation.md) to check the latest set up.
 (Thanks for the help from [@woctezuma](https://github.com/woctezuma) and [@instant-high](https://github.com/instant-high))

-**`2021-07-04`**: A new Colab performing **multi specific** face video swapping has been added.
-You can check it out [here](https://colab.research.google.com/github/neuralchen/SimSwap/blob/main/MultiSpecific.ipynb)

-**`2021-07-03`**: We add the scripts for **multi specific** face swapping, please go to [Inference for image or video face swapping](./docs/guidance/usage.md) for details.

-**`2021-07-02`**: We add the scripts for designating a **specific** person in arbitrary video or image to change face, please go to [Inference for image or video face swapping](./docs/guidance/usage.md) for details.

-**`2021-07-02`**: We have added a hyper parameter to allow users to choose whether to add the simswap logo as a watermark, please go to the section "About watermark of simswap logo" of [Inference for image or video face swapping](./docs/guidance/usage.md) for details.

-**`2021-06-20`**: We release the scripts for arbitrary video and image processing, and a colab demo.

 ## The first open source high resolution dataset for face swapping!!!
 ## High Resolution Dataset [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ)